Updated on 2024-08-30 GMT+08:00

 After the API is published, you can go to the Service Catalogs page to view the API information.

 You can also manage APIs.
 For details, see Managing APIs.
 Alternatively, you can choose Operations Management > Throttling Policies and configure throttling for the API.
-For details, see Creating Throttling Policies.
+For details, see Configuring a Throttling Policy for API Calling.